 Here’s a breakdown of what you can expect to pay when working with a financial advisor, and what to look for when shopping around for one.

-A financial planner or advisor offers a variety of services, including:
+A financial planner offers a variety of services, including:

 - Retirement planning